 Jane Martin, BA (Hons), MPH, is Executive Manager of the Obesity Policy Coalition (OPC) and of Alcohol and Obesity Policy at Cancer Council Victoria.

-The OPC is a partnership of Cancer Council Victoria, Diabetes Australia Victoria, the Victorian Health Promotion Foundation and the WHO Collaborating Centre for Obesity Prevention at Deakin University.
+The OPC is a partnership of Cancer Council Victoria, Diabetes Victoria and the Global Obesity Centre at Deakin University - a WHO Collaborating Centre for Obesity Prevention at Deakin University.
 In her role at OPC, Jane advocates for policy and regulatory reform to prevent overweight and obesity, with a focus on food marketing, labelling, and tax and pricing measures.

 For over twenty-five years, Jane has worked extensively in public health advocacy, first in tobacco control then in obesity prevention and alcohol policy.
-Her interests lie in advocacy, policy oriented research and using evidence based arguments for policy reform.
+Her interests lie in advocacy, policy oriented research and using evidence informed arguments for policy reform.

 She has published a number of book chapters, papers on tobacco control and obesity prevention policy, and regularly speaks at national and international conferences.
-She is active in the media and with other related advocacy initiatives.
+She is active in the media together with other related advocacy initiatives.
 She was a member of the Expert Committee on Obesity for the Australian Government’s National Preventative Health Agency, is a member of the National Advisory Group for the Parents Voice, Vice President of the Australia New Zealand Obesity Society and a Board member of Family Planning Victoria.